-SECTION B: (ASSIGNED TASK)- Summer Choice Novels: Each novel

-may be found at the local library, bought on Amazon or downloaded online on an electronic device.
+SECTION B: (ASSIGNED TASK)- Summer Choice Novels: Each novel may be found at the local library, bought on Amazon or downloaded online on an electronic device.
+Make a selection of a novel which is NEW to you.

 INSTRUCTIONS: SELECT ONE novel from the list below to read.
-As you read, practice the skill of annotation.
+As you read, (a) practice the skill of annotation on the first 3 pages.

-Where the Crawdads Sing - Delia Owens Native Son - Richard Wright Cry, the Beloved Country - Alan Paton The Great Gatsby - F. Scott Fitzgerald The Kite Runner - Khaled Hosseini One Hundred Years of Solitude - Gabriel Garcia Marquez Great Expectations - Charles Dickens The Bluest Eye - Toni Morrison Underground Railroad- Colton Whitehead Emma - Jane Austen Frankenstein- Mary Shelley A Raisin in the Sun - Lorraine Hansberry The Awakening- Kate Chopin The Dragon Can't Dance - Earl Lovelace The Glass Menagerie- Tennessee Williams If Beale Street Could Talk- James Baldwin The Handmaid's Tale- Margaret Atwood The Hate U Give - Angie Thomas
+(b) Discuss the Social and Historical contexts of the setting of the selected novel and state how these contexts influence character development and conflict in the plot.

+The Lord of the Flies - William Golding Native Son - Richard Wright

+Cry, the Beloved Country - Alan Paton The Great Gatsby - F. Scott Fitzgerald

+The Kite Runner - Khaled Hosseini The Scarlet Letter- Nathaniel Hawthorne

+Great Expectations - Charles Dickens The Bluest Eye - Toni Morrison

+Underground Railroad- Colton Whitehead Jane Eyre - Charlotte Bronte

+Frankenstein- Mary Shelley A Raisin in the Sun - Lorraine Hansberry

+The Awakening- Kate Chopin Beloved - Toni Morrison

+The Glass Menagerie- Tennessee Williams If Beale Street Could Talk- James Baldwin

+The Handmaid's Tale- Margaret Atwood The Hate U Give - Angie Thomas